Skyler Tse

 Sustainability & GovernanceWhile the initial implementation phase is complete, the system was intentionally designed as a living product—one that must remain aligned across both SLDS and Q Design layers as both systems continue to evolve.
 Ongoing maintenance, iteration, and alignment require structured stewardship, and that responsibility ultimately passed to me.

-This governance model protects system integrity while enabling growth.
+This governance model protects the system’s integrity while enabling growth.
 It ensures that new features, components, and extensions integrate seamlessly into the established ecosystem—preserving coherence without stifling innovation, and honoring the relationship between the foundational SLDS and the internal Q Design layer that sheathes it.

 Postitive Sentiments on TipTap Features“Nice, I can see the image better!”